NehaSharma-10/NehaSharma-10/README.md

 ## Quick Bits

+- Built an AI-powered document analyzer using Google Gemini to simplify contracts, prescriptions, and government forms
 - Engineered a full-featured anonymous social media platform from scratch
+- Developed a role-based property management CRM with ticket tracking and audit-trail history
 - Built a cross-platform beauty booking app with React Native
-- Developed a full-stack CRM system for property management with enterprise-grade security
-- Focused on responsive design, scalable components, and smooth UX
 - B.Tech in Computer Science — Poornima College of Engineering (CGPA: 8.6/10)

 ---